xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 =========================

-The following list shows in detail which features have been added or improved in ArangoDB 3.2.
-ArangoDB 3.2 also contains several bugfixes that are not listed here.
+The following list shows in detail which features have been added or improved in AvocadoDB 3.2.
+AvocadoDB 3.2 also contains several bugfixes that are not listed here.

 Storage engines
 ---------------

-ArangoDB 3.2 offers two storage engines:
+AvocadoDB 3.2 offers two storage engines:

 * the always-existing memory-mapped files storage engine
 * a new storage engine based on [RocksDB](https://www.github.com/facebook/rocksdb/)